 Post-diagnosis, and after the correct levels of insulin have been determined, your at-home responsibility will be managing your pet’s diet and glucose levels.
 Most pets will require a twice-a-day injection of insulin, which is given through a subcutaneous shot, just below the pet’s skin, but above the muscle.
 Getting used to administering this shot might be a challenge, but it can quickly grow routine for both you and your pet.

-In order to prevent spikes and dips to glucose levels, food should be given at the same times as the shots; if your pet has been eating through the free food method, you’ll likely have to switch to a more regimented feeding schedule.
+In order to prevent spikes and dips to glucose levels, food should be given at the same times as the shots; if your pet has been eating through the free food method, you’ll likely have to switch to a more regimented feeding schedule or perhaps a special dog prescription or cat prescription food.
 Diet plays an important role in diabetes management; the most current thinking on diabetes is that a low carbohydrate, high protein diet is the best strategy.
 Any adjustments to your pet’s food can have a significant impact on insulin levels, so whatever you feed your dog or cat, make sure to be consistent.
 Avoid giving unexpected treats or extra meals.

 Oral Medications for Diabetes